1. Docs

 Authentication

-Every Roxy API request requires an X-API-Key header.
+Every Roxy API request requires an API key.
 No OAuth, no tokens, no sessions.

 Getting your API key